-Once you have that number of money left over after bills and savings, take a series of envelopes and start labeling them with categories that do not have a set limit each month.
+Once you have that number of money left over after bills and savings, take a series of envelopes and start labelling them with categories that do not have a set limit each month.
 You’ll be making envelopes for things like:

 Divide a set amount of spending cash into each envelope.
 Each envelope represents your spending money for each category.
 Once the envelopes are empty, don’t buy anything in that category until the next month.

 This type of budgeting approach makes your budget tangible and accessible, and using cash also makes you much more intentional about how you are spending your money each month.
 But that accessibility can also be a downfall if you struggle with being disciplined about your spending—so there’s a certain level of discipline that you’ll need.
 After all, going over your budget can be as easy as refilling an envelope, so make sure you are prepared to say no to temptation!

 The 50/20/30 rule is simple: all you need to do is divide each paycheque into three categories.
 50 percent is applied to the necessities, such as your mortgage, rent, water, electricity, and groceries.
 20 percent is applied to savings accounts and paying off credit card debts (or any other debt you may have).
 Finally, 30 percent goes to entertainment, like date nights, ordering takeout, shopping, and vacations.
 Easy, right?